Bambu Lab X1 Carbon 3D Printer (AMS Compatible w/ X1 Carbon Combo)

 Bambu Lab AMS (Automatic Material System)

-Bambu Lab AMS with four filament spools in gray, green, blue, and red, set inside a sleek, transparent casing, branded with Bambu Lab X1.
+Bambu Lab X1 with AMS unit showing spools of filament in gray, green, blue, and orange beneath a transparent cover, branded with Bambu Lab logo.

 The Bambu Lab AMS is an airtight 4-slot filament box with humidity sensors to keep filaments dry.
 It supports multi-material printing but is not recommended for flexibles or fiber composites, except Bambu PA-CF and PAHT-CF. Each AMS includes four reusable spools.